Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Performance Evaluation

 Isolate the individual contributions of the two core mechanisms in HBAG: (i) the dynamic power bound $P_{m,t}^{max}$ (equation~\eqref{eq:dynpower}), and (ii) the battery-aware penalty term in utility~\eqref{eq:utility}.
 We construct four variants: V0 (SATFLOW baseline, neither mechanism), V1 (dynamic bound only), V2 (penalty only), and V3 (full HBAG, both mechanisms).

-Table~\ref{tab:ablation} reveals the complementary roles of the two mechanisms: \emph{V1 (dynamic bound alone)} achieves 80.1\% ESR and reduces FVR to 12.2\%, demonstrating that the dynamic power bound (equation~\eqref{eq:dynpower}) is essential for eclipse-period protection.
+Table~\ref{tab:ablation} decomposes the 87.4~pp ESR improvement over V0: the dynamic power bound (V1 vs.\ V0) contributes 67.5~pp by preventing eclipse overdraft, while game-theoretic coordination through the penalty and potential structure (V3 vs.\ V1) adds 19.9~pp. It further reveals the complementary roles of the two mechanisms: \emph{V1 (dynamic bound alone)} achieves 80.1\% ESR and reduces FVR to 12.2\%, demonstrating that the dynamic power bound (equation~\eqref{eq:dynpower}) is essential for eclipse-period protection.
 By throttling power as $\CB_m(t)$ depletes, V1 prevents the catastrophic failures observed in V0 (SATFLOW), yielding a 67.5 pp ESR improvement.
 However, ESR remains below 100\% because the bound is purely \emph{mechanical}---it enforces feasibility but does not incentivize satellites to coordinate for energy efficiency.
 In particular, during the illumination-to-eclipse transition, V1 allocates power greedily up to $P_{m,t}^{max}$ without reserving margin for future eclipse deepening, causing $\approx$20\% of satellites to briefly dip below $\CBmin$ during the 70--85 min window when residual battery is lowest. \emph{V2 (penalty alone)} achieves 100\% ESR but FVR rises to 17.9\%.
 The battery penalty term $\lambda_m(t) \sum_n P_{m,n}^t / (\CB_m(t) - \CBmin + \epsilon)$ provides a \emph{soft} incentive for energy conservation: as $\CB_m(t) \downarrow \CBmin$, the penalty diverges, making overdraft individually irrational.
 This soft mechanism eliminates depletion events entirely (100\% ESR), confirming its effectiveness.
 However, without the hard dynamic bound, V2 occasionally allocates power near the static ceiling $\Pmax$ during brief high-traffic bursts, causing downstream routing bottlenecks that elevate FVR to 17.9\% (exceeding the 10\% industry tolerance). \emph{V3 (full HBAG)} combines both mechanisms, achieving 100\% ESR and 7.62\% FVR---a 10.3 pp FVR improvement over V2 ($p < 0.001$).
 The dynamic bound provides \emph{safety} by enforcing hard feasibility at the constraint level, while the penalty term provides \emph{efficiency} by guiding the equilibrium toward energy-conservative solutions within the feasible set.
 This dual design echoes the role of hard constraints versus regularization penalties in optimization theory~\cite{facchinei2007vi}: hard constraints define the feasible region, penalties shape the objective landscape.